-2.4 2023 and beyond
+2.4 2024 and beyond

-During 2023 the Company intends to sell all its assets, and consequently its main operations are expected to be minimized, provided that constraints brought by the current war situation in Ukraine will successfully be surpassed.
-Despite such constraints, Management is working along the guidelines of the board for the closing of the transaction with Arcona Property Fund N.V., which will mark effectively the maximization of Company's value and will give our shareholders the opportunity to gain direct exposure to an entity of considerably larger size, with a strong dividend distribution policy, and active in a more diversified and faster growing region (Central and South Eastern Europe) of the European property market.
+During 2024 the Company intends to complete the repositioning of its remaining property assets as well as the distribution of its Arcona shares to its shareholders, with main operations already being minimized, including the externalization of all HR and relevant costs.
+Management is working along the guidelines of the board for the closing of the transaction with Arcona Property Fund N.V., which will mark effectively the maximization of Company's value and will give our shareholders the opportunity to gain direct exposure to an entity of considerably larger size, with a strong dividend distribution policy, and active in a more diversified and faster growing region (Central and South Eastern Europe) of the European property market.